6 Types of Kitchen PantriesFebruary 11, 2020

 1. Walk-In Pantry

 A walk-in pantry could be considered the “crème de la crème” of kitchen pantry options.
-But, they may not be the right choice for every kitchen because a certain amount of square footage must be available and designated as pantry space.
+But, there are pros and cons of walk-in pantries.
+They may not be the right choice for every kitchen because a certain amount of square footage must be available and designated as pantry space.
 However, there are many benefits of a walk-in pantry, so it often makes sense to lay out and design a floor plan to incorporate one.

 Essentially functioning as their own small room within a kitchen or adjacent to it, walk-in pantries provide an immense amount of storage space that can be incredibly helpful in homes with large families.
 Even homeowners without large families may want to opt for this type of pantry as the shelving design and layout of a walk-in pantry can make it easier to organize non-perishable food items and other kitchen supplies.